GoogleCloudPlatform/firebase-extensions/firestore-vector-search/README.md

 * Collection path: What is the path to the collection that contains the strings that you want to embed?

-* Default query limit: What is the default number of results to return when making avector search query?
+* Default query limit: What is the default number of results to return when making a vector search query?

 * Distance measure: What distance measure do you want to be used to rank the results of your vector search?